Seven fun and easy kids’ hairstyles: products and tips for parents

 Products for wavy or curly hair

-For curly haired kids, it’s all about the mousses y frizz-control products, which can help define curls and keep flyaway hair in check.
-Explore this great guide for helping your young one bring out their natural curls.
+Para curly haired kids, consider using mousses y frizz-control products, which can help define curls and keep flyaway hair in check.

 Hair accessories for kids

-Accesorios para el cabello can also take your hair masterpieces to the next level.
-You can add a bright hair elastic or oversized scrunchie to a ponytail to give it a pop of color or emphasis.
+Accesorios para el cabello can also take a hair masterpiece to the next level.
+Consider adding a bright hair elastic or oversized scrunchie to a ponytail to give it a pop of color or emphasis.

 Easy and fun hairstyles for kids

-Now that you've got the basics down, let's talk styles.
-Remember that the length and texture of your kid's hair will play a big role in how easy or difficult it is to achieve certain looks.
-Don't be discouraged.
-Even where there's a mismatch, a few hacks may help.
+Remember that the length and texture of a child's hair will play a big role in how easy or difficult it is to achieve certain looks.
+Don't be discouraged - even where there's a mismatch, a few styling hacks may help.

 Styles for short to medium hair

 - Classic side part.
-Sarah Roberts is a licensed hair and beauty specialist and founder of A Beauty Edit.3 Both she and Terry Hendershot, a stylist at The Canyon Salon in California, love this look.4 The style works well for all hair textures including curly, straight and wavy hair.
+Sarah Roberts is a licensed hair and beauty specialist and founder of A Beauty Edit.
+Both she and Terry Hendershot, a stylist at The Canyon Salon in California, love this look.
+The style works well for all hair textures, including curly, straight and wavy hair.
 It's polished and put together, and it's suitable for both everyday wear and formal occasions.
-Just dampen your kid's hair slightly and apply a mousse, pomade or styling gel for some hold.
+Just dampen a child's hair slightly and apply a mousse, pomade or styling gel for some hold.
 Then use a comb to create a clean side part, combing one section of hair to the side.
 Comb through the hair again to distribute the product and keep the style neat.

-Products you’ll need: a comb and mousse, pomade or styling gel.
+Products needed: a comb and mousse, pomade or styling gel.

-Easy side braid.
+- Easy side braid.
 Even kids with short or medium-length hair can enjoy braids.
 Kristy Jarvis is another master hairstylist at The Canyon Salon.
-She notes that this style is great for all hair textures as well.5 Part the hair to one side with a brush or comb.
-Gather a section of hair from the heavier side and create a simple three-strand braid.
-Then secure it with a hair tie.
+She notes that this style is great for all hair textures as well.
+Part the hair to one side with a brush or comb.
+Gather a section of hair from the heavier side and create a simple three-strand braid, then secure it with a hair tie.
 Let the rest of the hair hang loose or gather it in a low ponytail.

 - Messy textured crop.
 This look is great, low maintenance and stylish for active kids with straight or slightly wavy hair, explains Roberts.
-All you need to do is apply a small amount of a lightweight product, such as texturizing pomade or wax, to damp hair.
-Then use your fingers to create a relaxed, messy finish.
-“The textured crop provides a trendy yet effortless appearance,” Roberts adds.
+All a caregiver needs to do is apply a small amount of a lightweight product, such as texturizing pomade or wax, to damp hair.
+Then they can use their fingers to create a relaxed, messy finish.
+"The textured crop provides a trendy yet effortless appearance," Roberts adds.

 Styles for medium to long hair

 - Easy Dutch braids into messy bun.
-This up-do idea from Jarvis is perfect for parties, dances or other special occasions.
-But it takes a little more technical skill to execute.
-You’ll need to know how to make a Dutch braid, also known as a reverse French braid.
-Instead of alternately crossing the two outer strands over the middle strand, in a Dutch braid the strands go under the middle.
+This up-do idea from Jarvis is perfect for parties, dances or other special occasions, but it takes a little more technical skill to execute.
+Instead of alternately crossing the two outer strands over the middle strand (like a French braid), in a Dutch braid, the strands go under the middle.
 Brush the hair and part it down the middle.
 Apply a light-hold gel or pomade.
 Create a Dutch braid on each side (two total), securing each with an elastic band.
 Gather both braids at the nape and twist them into a messy bun.
 Secure it with bobby pins or an additional elastic band.

-Products you’ll need: bobby pins, detangling brush, hair elastics and light-hold gel or pomade.
+Products needed: bobby pins, detangling brush, hair elastics and light-hold gel or pomade.

 - Messy bun mohawk.
 This is a fun look for kids with medium to long hair with thick textures, Jarvis explains.
 Create several ponytails down the center of the head with elastic bands.
 Twist the ponytails into small buns and secure them with bobby pins and medium-hold hair spray.

-Products you’ll need: bobby pins, hair elastics and medium-hold hair spray.
+Products needed: bobby pins, hair elastics and medium-hold hair spray.

 - Scrunched curls.
-Curly-haired kids and their parents will adore this super easy style.
+Kids with curly hair and their parents will adore this super easy style.
 Apply curl-enhancing cream or gel to clean, wet hair to define curls.
-Lean the head forward and use your hands to gently scrunch the curls from the ends up toward the scalp.
-Allow the hair to air dry.
-Or dry with the diffuser attachment on a hair dryer, which won’t disrupt the curl pattern.
+A caregiver can lean their child's head forward and use their hands to gently scrunch the curls from the ends up toward the scalp.
+Allow the hair to air dry or dry it with the diffuser attachment on a hair dryer, which won't disrupt the curl pattern.

-Products you’ll need: curl-enhancing cream or gel and a hair dryer with diffuser attachment (optional).
+- Products needed: curl-enhancing cream or gel and a hair dryer with diffuser attachment (optional).

 Safety considerations for styling kids’ hair

 In general, it's best to keep hair products out of reach of small children.
-You should also consult with a health care professional before implementing new products into your kid's hair care routine.
+Consult with a health care provider before implementing new products into a child's hair care routine.

 While most hair products are considered safe, shampoos, conditioners and styling products come into contact with the scalp and other parts of the skin.
 Irritation or even a rash is possible.
-You may want to do a small skin test before using a new product - especially if your kid has sensitive skin.
-If irritation occurs and seems to be severe, bothersome or long lasting, call your child's pediatrician or dermatologist for an evaluation.6
+If a child has sensitive skin, do a small skin test with the desired product to confirm it does not cause any irritation or rash.
+If irritation occurs and seems to be severe, bothersome or long-lasting, call a health care provider (like a pediatrician or dermatologist) for an evaluation.

-Parents should also take care to keep products from getting into their kid's eyes, even ones labeled "tear-free."
-Certain products, like shampoo and hair spray, may cause temporarily irritation, such as redness.7
+Parents should also take care to keep products from getting into their kid's eyes, even products that are labeled "tear-free."
+Certain products, like shampoo and hair spray, may cause temporarily irritation, such as redness.

 Heated tools - particularly flat irons and curling irons - can burn the skin.
 Parents should not let young children use these tools.
 Children who may be able to use them should be supervised.
 Unplug heated tools when they're not being used.
 Parents should also use the product as directed and consult the packaging for safety and warning information.